INFO PAGE

 Updating information

-You must keep your information accurate and up to date.
+Moving forward, you must keep your information accurate and up to date.
 Do not remove historic annual economic statements from your website, as the City may audit compliance with the ordinance at various points.

 You are not required to post materials for any year prior to the initial reporting period.
 The City’s document retention protocols may require your organization to maintain records online for up to 7 years.
+Use this template to organize required information on your website.

 Your updated website